kushaldas/summertraining/docs/opsec.rst

 Use Tor for almost everything
 ------------------------------

-Start using Tor browser for almost everything you do over internet.
+Start using Tor browser for daily life.
 Read the previous chapter on Tor Project to know more.
+You may want to split your browsing between different browsers.
+For example, you can use one of the browsers (Firefox or Google Chrome) for your email and github accounts, one for all banking purpose.
+And then use Tor for the rest.

 If you start using Tor Browser for social media sites like Facebook or Twitter, or reading different news websites, it will be difficult for anyone